 On April 16, 2020, the DMHC issued APL 20-017 which revises APL 19-014 regarding the DMHC General Licensure Regulation by extending the phase-in period through December 31, 2020 due to the COVID-19 pandemic.
 APL 19-014 provided an original phase-in period through June 30, 2020 during which entities seeking an exemption from the licensure requirements could take advantage of an expedited exemption process.
 While it remains unclear how the Department may ultimately revise the regulation, providers and plans should use this additional time to examine all existing arrangements that may implicate the current rule and determine what, if any, changes must be made to bring the arrangement into compliance.

-John Puente brings more than 25 years of legal and public policy experience in service of managed care plans, medical groups, trade associations and other healthcare clients, both in the public and private sector.
-He specializes in ...
+John Puente brings nearly three decades of legal and public policy experience in service of managed care plans, medical groups, trade associations and other healthcare clients, both in the public and private sector.
+He specializes ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.